CN: discussion of sexual and romantic identities, sexual attraction, romantic attraction, sexual arousal, labels

 As to my romantic identity, I had some learning to do there too.
 Attraction can be a funny thing and mine is quite specific.
 There usually has to be some combination of facial features, outward presentation, and personality to ring my romantic/sensual/aesthetic attraction bells.

-But I realized this extended beyond binary-identifying people, so I fall under panromantic.
-In queer communities, bi- is used to mean “more than two,” so biromantic still fits as well, but I’m trying to get comfortable using panromantic because it is more in line with how my romantic attraction manifests.
+But I realized the gender of the people I tended to gravitate towards didn’t actually matter, so that puts me in the camp of panromantic.
+In queer communities, bi- is used to mean “more than two,” so biromantic would still fit, but I’m trying to get comfortable using panromantic because it is a more complete term regarding my romantic attractions.

 So it has taken me about five years to understand my own sexual and romantic identity to the point where I feel solid in the labels I choose to use.
 Does that mean they won’t change again at some point?
 No, but at least for now, I feel confident that I am representing myself in the truest way possible.